Vallek/vallek-firefox-custom-css/README.md

 Just copy paste all files from chrome folder to your Firefox chrome folder in browser profile.
 To find profile location type about:support in address bar.
 Find Profile Folder > click on Open folder.
 There you'll find chrome folder.

-userChrome.css - this is main file for css styles.
-But this version imports (connects) other files.
+userChrome.css - this is the main file for css styles.
+It imports (connects) other files.

 **In order to have exact same look** you'll also need [XP Classic Theme](https://addons.mozilla.org/en-US/firefox/addon/xp-classic-theme/).
 And compact density enabled in Customize Toolbar.